xpollen8/blog.davidwhittemore.com/_posts/2025-05-28-anne-whittemore.md

 My father was the eldest, and my cousin Anne's father, Paul, was the second eldest.

 My uncle Paul was always "edgy", sarcastic, whip smart, handsome.
-Anne's mother died early of cancer.

 <img alt="Uncle Paul" src="https://davidwhittemore.com/images/gallery/paul_whittemore.jpg" width="80%">

 When Anne was a teen, both of her younger brothers were killed while riding a moped - hit by a drunk driver.
+Then, Anne's mother died of cancer.

-For decades afterwards, Paul lived alone, drinking away his early retirement.
+Paul lived decades alone, drinking away his early retirement.
-I only saw him at rare family gatherings and at the funerals of his parents.
+I only saw him at family gatherings and finally at the funerals of his parents.

-In the late 2010's, Paul would finally die - alone, impoverished, unrecognizable with dementia.
+In the 2010's, Paul would finally die - standoff-ish, impoverished, unrecognizable with dementia.

-For reasons not explained to me, Anne refered to Paul as her "bio dad", and kept her distance.
-This distance grew to include the rest of the extended family.
+For reasons not explained to me, Anne refered to Paul as her "bio dad", and she kept her distance.
-While she and I occasionally traded letters, and later a few emails, we (in the family tradition) were in no way "close".
-I would characterize it as that we had the typical Whittemore family understanding: you're doing your thing - that's cool!
+While she and I traded letters after college, and later a few emails, we (in the family tradition) were not "close".
+We had the typical Whittemore family understanding: you're doing your thing - that's cool!

-Anne would spend her professional career far from her Midwestern birthplace, and her last decades were spent far down in southern Florida.
+Anne would spend her professional career skirting her Midwestern birthplace, and her last decades were spent far down in southern Florida.

 # Career